1968 United States presidential election: Democratic Convention and antiwar protests

 After the delegates nominated Humphrey, the convention then turned to selecting a vice-presidential nominee.
 The main candidates for this position were Senators Edward M. Kennedy from Massachusetts, Edmund Muskie from Maine, and Fred R. Harris from Oklahoma; Governors Richard Hughes of New Jersey and Terry Sanford of North Carolina; Mayor Joseph Alioto of San Francisco, California; former Deputy Secretary of Defense Cyrus Vance; and Ambassador Sargent Shriver from Maryland.
 Another idea floated was to tap Republican Governor Nelson Rockefeller of New York, one of the most liberal Republicans.
 Ted Kennedy was Humphrey's first choice, but the senator turned him down.
-After narrowing it down to Senator Muskie and Senator Harris, Vice-president Humphrey chose Muskie, a moderate and environmentalist from Maine, for the nomination.
+After narrowing it down to Senator Muskie and Senator Harris, Vice President Humphrey chose Muskie, a moderate and environmentalist from Maine, for the nomination.
 The convention complied with the request and nominated Senator Muskie as Humphrey's running mate.
+Notably, Humphrey won votes from actual voters in primaries for his attempt to win the Democrat nomination, unlike Harris who only received delegates.

 The publicity from the anti-war riots crippled Humphrey's campaign from the start, and it never fully recovered.
-Before 1968 the city of Chicago had been a frequent host for the political conventions of both parties; since 1968 only one national convention has been held there (the Democratic convention of 1996, which nominated Bill Clinton for a second term).
+Before 1968 the city of Chicago had been a frequent host for the political conventions of both parties; since 1968 only two national conventions have been held there: the Democratic convention of 1996, which nominated Bill Clinton for a second term, and the Democratic convention of 2024, which nominated Kamala Harris.